 Let’s create and configure our t-shirt shop.
 In just a couple of minutes we’re going to have a clean and responsive store layout that’s much better than simply having our designs in a print-on-demand publisher’s marketplace.

 Even if you’ve never set up an online store, you have to admit that was pretty easy.
 The best part is we don’t have to worry about paying a monthly hosting fee, we don’t have to stress over our shop potentially getting hacked, or that we might do something that could mess up our site.
 Spreadshirt makes sure our online t-shirt store is online and working for us 24/7.
 One added bonus of using Spreadshirt is that Spreadshirt not only offers print-on-demand t-shirts, but also hoodies, hats, long sleeve tops, tank tops, bandanas, phone cases, pillow cases, aprons, mugs, and tons of other items you can add your designs to.
+It helps to think seasonally when adding new products to your range.
+So, for example, when the summer months are approaching you may consider adding custom crop tops to your shop.
 All you have to do is activate an item after you upload your design and it will get added to your store.
 It’s really a no brainer.

 One additional step we could take if we want to make our store look a bit more professional is to purchase a domain name and have it redirect to our Spreadshirt store URL.
 This is an optional step but one well worth considering if you’re serious about creating a t-shirt brand online.
 For example, instead of our shop’s url being shop.spreadshirt.com/your-stores-name it could be your-stores-name.com.
 Which URL do you think looks more professional?
 Exactly.
 Let’s move on to actually sharing our creations with the world!